yilinpotato/Skill0/README.md

 ## 🔥 News

+- **[03/02/2026]** Due to an accidental misconfiguration, we lost several hundred GitHub stars.
+If you previously starred this repo, we'd appreciate a re-star ⭐!
 - **[02/23/2026]** We released all the model checkpoints on HuggingFace!
 Feel free to use them as warm starts for continued RL training.
 - **[02/18/2026]** The code of SkillRL was released!
 - **[02/10/2026]** SkillRL paper was released on [arXiv](https://arxiv.org/abs/2602.08234)!